jmrOrano/ultimate-basic-computer-networking-path/README.md

 Welcome to my first repository!
 This will be a beginner-friendly guide to essential computer networking concepts.

+Aim:
-Aim : To Introduce some basic necessaray conecepts and let the viewer expand their own understanding
+To introduce some basic, necessary concepts and help viewers expand their own understanding without overwhelming them with intermediate topics.

-        without overfeedint the viewers into the "intermediate concept" stuff
+Goals:

-Aim to : * Introduce fundamental networking concepts in a simple, digestible way.
+Introduce fundamental networking concepts in a simple, digestible way.
-         * Encourage self-learning by providing clear starting points.
+Encourage self-learning by providing clear starting points and resources.

 You can directly acces the roadmap here : https://roadmap.sh/r/my-personal-basic-networking-roadmap